getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.16.md

 The Grav Asset Manager has a simple set of configuration options.
 The default values are located in the system `system.yaml` file, but you can override any or all of them in your `user/config/system.yaml` file:

 [prism classes="language-yaml line-numbers"]
 assets:                                        # Configuration for Assets Manager (JS, CSS)
   css_pipeline: false                          # The CSS pipeline is the unification of multiple CSS resources into one file
   css_pipeline_include_externals: true         # Include external URLs in the pipeline by default
   css_pipeline_before_excludes: true           # Render the pipeline before any excluded files
   css_minify: true                             # Minify the CSS during pipelining
   css_minify_windows: false                    # Minify Override for Windows platforms, also applies to js.
 False by default due to ThreadStackSize
   css_rewrite: true                            # Rewrite any CSS relative URLs during pipelining
   js_pipeline: false                           # The JS pipeline is the unification of multiple JS resources into one file
   js_pipeline_include_externals: true          # Include external URLs in the pipeline by default
   js_pipeline_before_excludes: true            # Render the pipeline before any excluded files
+  js_module_pipeline: false                    # The JS Module pipeline is the unification of multiple JS Module resources into one file
+  js_module_pipeline_include_externals: true   # Include external URLs in the pipeline by default
+  js_module_pipeline_before_excludes: true     # Render the pipeline before any excluded files
   js_minify: true                              # Minify the JS during pipelining
   enable_asset_timestamp: false                # Enable asset timestamps
   collections:
     jquery: system://assets/jquery/jquery-2.x.min.js
 [/prism]